Flex LNG (FLNG)

 Share Repurchases

-- Flex LNG authorized a new share buyback program on August 20, 2025, allowing the company to repurchase up to $15 million of its outstanding shares, with a maximum limit of 900,000 shares.
-This program is set to conclude by November 27, 2025.
+- In August 2025, Flex LNG authorized a share buyback program to repurchase up to $15 million of its outstanding shares, with a maximum limit of 900,000 shares, through November 27, 2025.

-- The company repurchased 80,000 common stocks between August 17 and August 20, 2021, on the Oslo Stock Exchange at an average price of NOK 128.07 per share, as part of a share buyback program announced in November 2020.
+- In August 2021, the company repurchased 80,000 of its common stocks on the Oslo Stock Exchange at an average price of NOK 128.07 per share, as part of a program announced in November 2020.
+This equated to approximately $1.16 million (using an average exchange rate of 0.113 USD/NOK for August 2021).

 Share Issuance